telliott99/Ubuntu/installvb.md

 There is a banner about ``Auto capture keyboard``.
 For now, just dismiss it.

 - CTL-OPT-T to bring up the Terminal.
-- CTL-click on the Terminal icon in the Launcher
+- CMD-click on the Terminal icon in the Launcher
 - lock to Launcher.

 Drag the icon out on the Desktop and then reinsert it near the top.
 While we're at it, remove Amazon.

-Python is there.
+We have Python.

 <img src="figs/pic7.png" style="width: 400px;" />